How we are helping

 In 2006 the governments of Australia, Niue and New Zealand established the Niue International Trust Fund (NITF).
 The NITF was set up to provide a long-term, dependable revenue stream for the Niue Government, encourage self-reliance and decrease dependency on official development assistance.
 Australia has contributed approximately $7.5 million to the Trust Fund since 2004.

 Objective 1: Waste management

 Australia will work with the governments of Niue and New Zealand to identify priority needs in waste management in response to the challenges of increasing volumes of waste generated by the growing number of tourists and visitors to the islands every year.

 Australia has funded the construction of a new school in Niue which will significantly improve the quality and safety of education in Niue, and will also function as a shelter for the local community in extreme weather events.
 Construction of the school is due for completion in 2016.
-Further support to the education sector in Niue will be delivered through our new delegated cooperation agreement with New Zealand.
+Further support to the education sector in Niue will be delivered through our delegated cooperation agreement with New Zealand.

 - Australia provided input into the management of the Niue International Trust Fund (NITF), through representation on the NITF Board.
 The Trust Fund aims to provide the Government of Niue with an additional source of revenue to cushion the effects of economic shocks.
-Australia has contributed a total of approximately $7.5 million to the NITF since 2004.
+Australia has contributed approximately $7.5 million to the NITF since 2004.

 Water and infrastructure